mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 This is a lab experiment designed as part of TECHIN 515 - Hardware Software Lab 2.

 ## Objective
-In this lab, we will learn how to uae a Raspberry Pi 5 to create a smart home voice assistant using natural langrauge processing to turn lights on and off.
+In this lab, we will learn how to use a Raspberry Pi 5 to create a smart home voice assistant using natural langrauge processing to turn lights on and off.
 Optionally, we will also use a voice assistant powered by ChatGPT, a state-of-the-art language model developed by OpenAI.
 We will configure a Raspberry Pi with the necessary hardware and software components and utilize OpenAI's Application programming interface (API) to enable conversational interactions.

 ## Hardware
 1. Raspberry Pi 5